Yaqub al-Mansur: Philosophy and religion

 Al-Mansur protected the philosopher Averroes and kept him as a favorite at court.
 Like many of the Almohad caliphs, Al-Mansur was religiously learned.
 He favored the Zahirite or literalist school of Muslim jurisprudence per Almohad doctrine and possessed a relatively extensive education in the Muslim prophetic tradition; he even wrote his own book on the recorded statements and actions of the prophet Muhammad.
 Mansur's Zahirism was clear when he ordered his judges to exercise judgment only according to the Qur'an, said recorded statements, and absolute consensus.
 Mansur's father Abu Yaqub appointed Cordoban polymath Ibn Maḍāʾ as chief judge, and the two of them oversaw the banning of all non-Zahirite religious books during the Almohad reforms; Mansur was not satisfied, and when he inherited the throne, he ordered Ibn Maḍāʾ to actually undertake the burning of such books.

 Death and legacy

 He died on 23 January 1199 in Marrakesh.
 He was buried temporarily in his palace in Marrakesh before being taken to his final burial place in Tinmal, where previous Almohad caliphs and Ibn Tumart were also buried.

 His victory in Alarcos was remembered for centuries later, when the tide of war turned against the Muslim side.
 It is recounted by the historian Ibn Abi Zar in his 1326 Rawd al-Qirtas ("History of the Rulers of the Maghreb").

 The town of Moulay Yacoub, outside of Fez, Morocco, is named after Al-Mansur, and is best known for its therapeutic hot springs.

+Moroccan football club US Yacoub El Mansour is named after the Caliph.